Tracking the Footprints of Spin Fluctuations: A MultiMethod, MultiMessenger Study of the Two-Dimensional Hubbard Model: Self-energy from second order perturbation theory

-Further insight into the functional form can be gained by careful analytic calculations \cite{Lemay2000}.
-They show that indeed at frequencies lower than the temperature $|\omega|\!\ll\!\pi T$ (and, therefore, smaller than the first Matsubara frequency), the self-energy takes a clear non-Fermi-liquid form for Fermi-surface vectors $\mathbf{k}_{\text{F}}$ (see also Sec.~\ref{subsec:insights_metal}):
+where $n_{\text{F,B}}$ denote Fermi- and Bose distribution functions, respectively, $P$ is the principal value and $\xi_{\mathbf{k}}^{0}=\varepsilon_\mathbf{k}-\mu$.
+These expression show that at frequencies lower than the temperature $|\omega|\!\ll\!\pi T$ (and, therefore, smaller than the first Matsubara frequency), the self-energy takes a clear non-Fermi-liquid form for Fermi-surface vectors $\mathbf{k}_{\text{F}}$ (see also Sec.~\ref{subsec:insights_metal}):

 and

 with $\mathbf{k}_{\text{N}}\!=\!(\pi/2,\pi/2)$.